mcduta/programming/reaction-diffusion/README.md

   * ``0.25`` -- value of spot initialisation for second chemical species;
   * ``7`` -- number or random spots to initialise.

-The solution is zero in both species initially, with the exception of a number of spots (random position and size), where both species are initialised to the respective values specified in the config file.
+The solution is random in both species initially, with the exception of a number of spots (random position and size), where both species are initialised to the respective values specified in the config file.
 Note: a ``json`` configuration file would be a friendlier option but that would bring library dependencies that would break the simplicity of this code.

 An alternative configuratrion file can be passed on to the executable as an argument.
 A minimal run sequence is
 ```